 White blank background with no visible objects or figures.

-Aurora Center is a think tank creating pathways toward a united Norden.
-Our vision is a unified region that appreciates the uniqueness of each Nordic country while amplifying their common Nordic light.
+Aurora Center is a think tank creating pathways toward a more unified Norden.
+We honor the uniqueness of each Nordic country while amplifying their common Nordic light.

 White letter 'I' on a black background